 - What is the process of a gemba walk?
 How do we take a walk?
 What are we looking for and why?

 - What are the people issues associated with a gemba walk?
 What does respect for people really mean?
 Understanding and managing our impact

 - Go See, Ask Why, Show Respect - What these things really mean and how they factor into a gemba walk

 - Looking at and understanding process rather than just looking at results

-- Management as science and discipline rather than art
+- Management as a science and discipline rather than as an art

 - Develop a plan for our second gemba walk.
 Let's take another gemba walk and talk about what we see